Astel-Dmello/shipping-cost-pipeline/DEPLOY.md

 better portfolio link than "clone this repo and run it" — it demonstrates the project end-to-end with zero setup for whoever's looking at it (e.g. a recruiter or interviewer).

-Worth pairing the link with the one-line pitch: *"A Claude Code skill I built that converts tabular ML papers into runnable pipelines; here's it applied to a shipping-cost prediction paper, validated against both synthetic and real logistics data."* That framing is more accurate — and more interesting — than claiming a paper reproduction.